wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/create-par.md

 ╚══════════════════════════════════════════════════════════════════════╝
 ```

 At this point we've decided on a logical contract for actors and capability providers to use for the Payments service.
-We created a (mostly) code-generated crate that can be declared as a dependency by both provider and actor, and we created a dummy implementation of the payments provider.
+We created a (mostly) code-generated interface crate that can be declared as a dependency by both provider and actor, and we created a dummy implementation of the payments provider.

 Next we'll write an actor that communicates with any payment provider, regardless of whether it's our fake implementation or not.